-Graduate Nursing Core: 14 credits
+Graduate Nursing Core (14 credits)

-NUR 502 Theoretical Foundations of Nursing Practice 3 credits Prerequisite: Active and unencumbered RN license.
+NUR 502 Theoretical Foundations of Nursing Practice

 This course focuses on the theoretical foundations of nursing practice through the exploration of nursing theories, organizational change models, and learning theories.
 The application of theories relevant to nursing practice will be emphasized.
 The examination of multiple theories and their implications on nursing knowledge development and practice will serve as a foundation for future graduate courses.